pausoto7/hydroGraphR/README.md

 the package offers flexibility for both exploratory and presentation-ready outputs.

-For further details, consult the package documentation
+For more information, please email <Paula.Soto@dfo-mpo.gc.ca>